microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 TODO: View Azure Policy....

-## Getting familiar with AKS Store app
+## Getting familiar with the demo app

 Now, let's explore the store app.
 Run the following command to get the public IP address of the **store-front** service.